This is an adaptation of an original article published by Tom Gill for CIMdata on October 21, 2021

 If you want to find out more about how virtual prototyping is applied by leading OEMs like Bentley, Ford, Audi, Honda, Renault, and Volkswagen CIMdata encourages you to download ESI’s eBook on sustainable mobility.

-Sneakpeak into September 2022: Together with ESI's virtual prototyping experts, I will host a webinar on the topic of 'Designing multi-material assemblies for lightweight body and chassis'.
-The insights that we will share will be valuable to all managers and engineers specifically working in automotive design and manufacturing.
-Visit the event page for more information and registration.
+Together with ESI's virtual prototyping experts, I will hosted a webinar on the topic of 'Designing multi-material assemblies for lightweight body and chassis'.
+The insights that we shared are valuable to all managers and engineers specifically working in automotive design and manufacturing.